kaotickj/RPG-Name-Genie/README.md

 ## Contributing

-We welcome contributions to improve this RPG Name Generator.
+We welcome contributions to improve this RPG Name Genie.
 Please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License